Sarah Wentworth: Relationship with William Wentworth

 Cox and Wentworth became romantically involved whilst he was representing her.
 That year, Wentworth began leasing the 295-acre Petersham Estate and from mid 1825 the two lived there together.
-In 1825, Cox and Wentworth named their first daughter Thomasine in honour of Sir Thomas Brisbane, former Governor of New South Wales (Thomasine was born only 6 months after her court case against Payne).
+In 1825, Cox and Wentworth named their first daughter Thomasine in honour of Sir Thomas Brisbane, former Governor of New South Wales; Thomasine was born six months after her court case against Payne.
 The family moved into Vaucluse House a few years later, where Cox lived a comfortable but secluded life.

 On 26 October 1829 at St Philip's Church, Sydney, Sarah married William.
 Three days prior to their marriage, a love poem to Sarah authored by William appeared in his paper, The Australian: